Btlmd/jittor-GAN-jittor_TSIT/README.md

 This repository provides the implementation of Team **GAN!** in
 - [Jittor AI Contest](https://www.educoder.net/competitions/index/Jittor-3) Track 1: Landscape Generation

-We implemented our model based on [TSIT](https://github.com/EndlessSora/TSIT) network architecture, and have achieved a score of 0.5189 in Track 1.
+We implemented our model based on [TSIT](https://github.com/EndlessSora/TSIT) network architecture, and have achieved a score of 0.5189 in Track 1, ranking 15 in Board A.

 Download our [results](https://cloud.tsinghua.edu.cn/f/3d180eba21024b3bbe72/?dl=1).